-A serious team approach is required to build what we call the data center of excellence (DCOE).
+A serious team approach is required to build what we call the data centre of excellence (DCOE).
 The DCOE is usually composed of internal folks from the business, analytics, and IT teams; smart consultants for change management; systems integration partners; and agencies.
 The companies who adopt such an approach reap near-term value in the beginning stages of their journey, which more than funds all of their subsequent efforts.

 It starts with people.
-When looking across the thousands of data software implementations we have supported, the companies that get value the quickest have implicitly or explicitly created a DCOE that defines data strategy holistically and assigns ownership clearly across key stakeholders in the organization.
+When looking across the thousands of data software implementations we have supported, the companies that get value the quickest have implicitly or explicitly created a DCOE that defines data strategy holistically and assigns ownership clearly across key stakeholders in the organisation.

 - Take a team approach.
 To be successful, you’ll need to bring together internal and external partners.
 Gather their input on the types of data they want to capture and how they expect to use it, and build consensus on a common set of goals.